 1. Manage Stress in the Moment to Improve Communication

-Individuals who feel emotionally overwhelmed or stressed are more likely to misinterpret conversations, send confusing nonverbal signals and lapse into unhealthy, mindless patterns of behavior.
+Individuals who feel emotionally overwhelmed or stressed are more likely to misinterpret conversations, send confusing nonverbal signals, and lapse into unhealthy, mindless patterns of behavior.
+Both professional and personal life might cause stress, which is one of the most common barriers to effective communication.
+While it’s not always possible to eliminate the underlying causes, it’s important to manage stress before it hinders the entire communication process.

 Learn to recognize the symptoms of stress: